Skip to Content

 What are ankle protectors?

 They are thin stretchy foot sleeves where additional gel padding is built-in for hot spots like ankle or tendon heels.
 This cushion-like padding acts as a barrier between the boot and your ankle.
+These are used by hikers as hiking boots hurt ankle bone or the boots rub ankle bone.

 It’s completely safe and medically tested for the skin.
 It also gives a light compression due to the stretchy material.